vodquang96/django-anymail/docs/esps/mandrill.rst

 ``message.use_template_from`` and ``message.use_template_subject``
   With Anymail, set ``message.from_email = None`` or ``message.subject = None``
   to use the values from the stored template.

+``message.return_path_domain``
+  With Anymail, set :attr:`~anymail.message.AnymailMessage.envelope_sender` instead.
+You'll need to pass a valid email address (not just a domain), but Anymail will use only the domain, and will ignore anything before the @.

+  .. versionchanged:: 2.0

 **Other Mandrill-specific attributes**
   Djrill allowed nearly all Mandrill API parameters to be set